 In its interim ruling at the end of the hearing, the court ruled to hear a secret witness and adjourned the trial until 23 May 2019.

 Ferhat Tunç’s trial on insult charge gets under way

-A new trial into musician Ferhat Tunç on the charge of “insulting the president” got under way on 9 January at the Büyükçekmece 7th Criminal Court of First Instance.
+A new trial in which musician Ferhat Tunç is charged with “insulting the president” got under way on 9 January at the Büyükçekmece 7th Criminal Court of First Instance.
 Tunç is accused in the case for his social media posts.
 The musician did not attend the hearing because he was abroad.
 The court adjourned the case until 15 April 2019.

 11 more academics convicted for signing peace petition